Skip to content

 Neither of these situations is better than the other.
 Whether one approach works best for your company depends on its leadership and its industry.
 Power plant workers may expect a traditional, hierarchical workplace, while employees at an IT startup with a highly collaborative environment may require a different method.

-Plan the growth, then work your plan
+Plan the growth, then work the plan

 A solid plan should help you combat the common issues of rapid growth mentioned above: